PoliToBIOMed-Lab-Cardiovascular-Biomech/TSVI/README.md

 Tutorials and codes for TSVI calculation from wall shear stress (WSS) data

 The topological shear variation index (TSVI) measures the variability of the local contraction/expansion action exerted on the endothelium by the WSS along the cardiac cycle.
-TSVI is defined as the root mean square deviation of the divergence of the normalized WSS with respect to its average over the cardiac cycle:
+It is defined as the root mean square deviation of the divergence of the normalized WSS with respect to its average over the cardiac cycle:

 $$TSVI=\sqrt{\frac{1}{T}\int\limits_0^T \left[DIV_{WSS}-\overline{DIV_{WSS}}\right]^2 dt}$$
 where
-$T$ is the cardiac cycle, $DIV_{WSS}$ is the divergence of the normalized WSS vector field, and $\overline{DIV_{WSS}}$ is its average over the cardiac cycle.<br />
+$T$ is the cardiac cycle, $DIV_{WSS}$ is the divergence of the normalized WSS vector field, and $\overline{DIV_{WSS}}$ is its average over the cardiac cycle.
+Thus, TSVI is an integral measure of the local unsteady nature of the WSS manifolds along the cardiac cycle, and hence of the heterogeneous action of the hemodynamic forces to which endothelial cells may be focally exposed.<br />
 <br />
-Methods for WSS analysis and visualization are explained in a tutorial video showing how TSVI can be obtained from CFD-derived WSS data in the open-source Paraview environment.
+Methods for WSS analysis and visualization are explained in a tutorial video showing how TSVI can be obtained from CFD-derived WSS data in the open-source Paraview environment.<br />
 <br />
 *References:* <br />
 1. *Mazzi V, Gallo D, Calò K, Najafi M, Khan MO, De Nisco G, Steinman DA, Morbiducci U. A Eulerian method to analyze wall shear stress fixed points and manifolds in cardiovascular flows.
 Biomech Model Mechanobiol.
 2020 Oct;19(5):1403-1423. doi: 10.1007/s10237-019-01278-3.
 Epub 2019 Dec 21.
 PMID: 31865482.* <br />